Using our experience and knowledge to guide you through the complexities of Pharmacovigilance.

 PDS has over 60 years’ experience working alongside national and international Pharmaceutical and Biotech companies.
 Our highly experienced and dedicated TEAM can help you across all phases of drug development from Phase I through to Phase IV for innovative drugs, to generics, as well as medical devices, herbal products or cosmeceuticals.

 Call on us to help with the key areas where you most need support and maximise your return on investment.
 Our dynamic pharmacovigilance services allow you choose the support you need, exactly when you need it.
 We will always endeavour to bring solutions to the table in a timely manner, rather than simply sit back and try to fix problems when they occur.
-PDS’s clients benefit from our forward thinking, proactive and collaborative way of working.
+PDS’s clients benefit from our forward thinking, proactive and collaborative way of working across all aspects of pre and post-marketing surveillance.

 Case processing involves: